The Battery War at 55°C in the Desert: How China's Energy Storage Legion Conquered Saudi Arabia?

 However, relying on solar and wind energy has a fatal weakness: intermittency and instability.
 When the sun is shining brightly, there is an excess of electricity, but at night or during calm weather, there may be power outages.

-Therefore, the massive energy storage system has become an indispensable "stabilizer" and "power bank" for realizing this vision.
+Therefore, the massive energy storage system has become an indispensable "stabilizer" and "power bank" to realize this vision.

 Saudi Arabia has set a clear roadmap for this: to achieve a battery storage capacity of 48 gigawatt-hours by 2030.
 Progress is rapid, with 26 gigawatt-hours of projects already in the development stage as of November 2024.
 Furthermore, institutions predict that, based on existing plans, Saudi Arabia will firmly hold the position of the third-largest energy storage market in the world.

-This deterministic massive market, born out of top-level design, instantly attracted the attention of global energy giants, and a "battery war" surrounding technology, cost, and adaptability has begun in the desert.
+This deterministic massive market, born from top-level design, instantly attracted the attention of global energy giants, and a "battery war" surrounding technology, cost, and adaptability has begun in the desert.

 0